reactioncommerce/reaction-docs/admin/faq.md

 ## I want to make a change to the schema and use it in the product detail page (PDP)

 There's an extension to our [example plugin tutorial](/developer/tutorial/plugin-intro-1.md), that describes how to extend the product schema for [displaying a Google Map in the PDP](/developer/tutorial/extending-product-schema-location-map.md).

+## How can I put products into categories / sub-categories?

+Categorizing products is a very common scenario, although the way categories are supposed to behave may vary greatly from shop to shop.
+This is the reason why Reaction Commerce comes up with a very broad and generic concept of clustering products: ** Tags **.
+Click [here](/admin/tagging.md) for a detailed introduction into the tagging concept from the viewpoint of a shop admin.